Tool to encode with pulses or binary via Decabit. Decabit is a system of information transmission via variations of the ripple of electricity.

 Decabit is composed of a series of groups of 10 characters + and -, the vast majority have 5 times the sign + and 5 times the sign -.

-Any reference to Power-line communication and electrical pulses are clues.
+Any reference to electricity, power-line communication, electrical pulses, waves are clues.

 The characters + and - may be substituted with other binary characters.

-Decabit was allegedly invented by the Zellweger company (Germany) in the late 1960s.
+Decabit was invented by the Zellweger company (Germany) in the late 1960s.

 dCode retains ownership of the "Decabit Code" source code.
 Except explicit open source licence (indicated Creative Commons / free), the "Decabit Code" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "Decabit Code" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Decabit Code" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!